No items found.

 • Advanced podcasters typically use a high-end microphone, a DSLR camera, and a 3-point lighting system (for video podcasts).

-Upgrading your podcast setup so that you look and sound more professional can help you create better episodes and get more listeners.
-But, it’s easy to go overboard on a full studio and spend more than you need.
+Upgrading your podcast setup can make a real difference in the quality of your show.
+But it’s easy to go overboard on a full studio and spend more than you need.

-So, I’m going to walk you through some podcast setup ideas to show you the kind of gear podcasters typically use at various stages of their growth.
-We’ll also take a peek at some real podcast setup examples for ideas and inspiration.
+I’ll walk you through some podcast setup ideas and examples to show you what gear podcasters use at various stages of their growth.

 What do you need for a good podcast setup?